 Make brunch even easier with this Brunch Menu e-book that includes an easy-to-make brunch menu, complete with a shopping list and all the recipes you need.
 Download the book and let’s get cooking!

-The saffron affiliate link adds a subtle but distinctive flavor to this classic deviled egg recipe with a Cuban twist!
+The saffron adds a subtle but distinctive flavor to this classic deviled egg recipe with a Cuban twist!
 You can easily half this recipe for a smaller gathering.
 Party animals can easily double it too 😉

 ¼ cup mayonnaise

 Salt and White pepper to taste